-Migrating from Authlib¶
+Migrating from Authlib#

-Migrating JWT (JSON Web Token) operations from Authlib to joserfc
+Migrating JWT (JSON Web Token) operations from Authlib to joserfc involves some considerations regarding security design and the allowed algorithms.

-In both libraries, you can encode a JWT using the jwt.encode(header, payload, key)
+The interface for JWT operations in both authlib.jose and joserfc is quite similar.
+In both libraries, you can encode a JWT using the jwt.encode(header, payload, key) method.

 from authlib.jose import jwt

-jwt.encode({"alg": "HS256"}, {"iss": "https://jose.authlib.org"}, "secret")
+jwt.encode({"alg": "HS256"}, {"iss": "https://jose.authlib.org"}, "your-secret-key")

 from joserfc import jwt